About

 I’m from County Tipperary in Ireland and studied computer science in Galway.
 I began a PhD in network analysis and left to work in California.

-I spent close to a decade in California working in security and infrastructure as companies scaled from early-stage to hundreds of millions of users.
-That meant dealing with abuse at global scale, designing authentication and access controls that would survive growth, and making architectural decisions that would still be there years later.
+I spent a decade there working in security as companies scaled from early-stage to hundreds of millions of users.
+Abuse at global scale, authentication and access controls that had to survive growth, architectural decisions that would still be load-bearing years later.
+Dropbox, Patreon, Truework, among others.

-This site is where I write about that work, the engineering, the trade-offs, and the judgment behind it.
+This site is where I write about that work, the trade-offs, and the judgment behind it.